DonaldCCF/alphablend/README.md

 ## **Introduction**

-`FactorGene` is a sophisticated Python library that leverages the principles of genetic algorithms, drawing inspiration from `gplearn` and harnessing the power of `scikit-learn`.
-It is meticulously engineered for the discovery and optimization of predictive factors that possess high information coefficients (IC), making it an essential tool for forecasting market movements, aiming to identify and refine factors that can accurately capture and predict fluctuations within financial markets,
+`AlphaGene` is a sophisticated Python library that leverages the principles of genetic algorithms, drawing inspiration from `gplearn` and harnessing the power of `scikit-learn`.
+It is meticulously engineered for the discovery and optimization of predictive alphas that possess high information coefficients (IC), making it an essential tool for forecasting market movements, aiming to identify and refine alphas that can accurately capture and predict fluctuations within financial markets,

 Genetic programming represents a robust methodology for prompting computers to automatically address a problem based solely on a high-level description of the desired outcome (Koza, 1992).
 It is a domain-independent approach that evolves a population of computer programs to resolve a given issue.
 Genetic programming systematically modifies a group of computer programs generation after generation by applying mechanisms analogous to natural genetic processes.